Hero girls team v2

 The people behind it all

 What is the most important thing in the world?
-He tangata, he tangata, he tangata.
-The team behind Rugby For Life are a group of dedicated individuals who are passionate in their drive to enrich the lives of the people of Northland.
+He tangata, he tangata, he tangata, the people, the people, the people.
+The team behind Rugby For Life are a group of dedicated individuals who are passionate in their drive to enrich the lives of communities.
 Their personal connections to the community through past and present, provide first-hand experience and insight into the areas that need the most support and what will make the biggest difference.
-It is those connections that drive them to invest their time and aroha into helping create positive change and opportunities for Northlanders.
+These connections drive them to invest their time and aroha into helping create positive change and opportunities.

 Ajit Balasingham web 1 of 3 2